ConorMcNamara/stats_test_from_scratch/README.md

 # stats_test_from_scratch
 One issue with Python is that there is no unified source for statistical tests like there is for ML with scikit-learn or Deep Learning with Keras.

-You could have statistical tests in Scipy, Statsmodels, Numpy and Pandas; but it's not clear which libraries carry which tests.
+You could have statistical tests in Scipy, Statsmodels or some other obscure Pthon package but it's not clear which libraries carry which tests (some even carry the same test on top of it!).
 Additionally, there are some tests that you can find in R that aren't currently supported by these libraries.

 My goal is two fold:
 1) Implement the statistical tests from scratch, with an emphasis on making the code as presentable and easy-to-understand as possible.
 This is so anyone can understand exactly how what the test is measuring and how it is measuring it, even if it means we are sacrificing computational speed in the process.